ThriveEngineer/messages/README.md

 ![Logo](https://framerusercontent.com/images/S1reQas41vn9JiEzgT3TxwQbIUw.png)

-Messages is a messanger, where you are chatting with your email.
-Coming soon!!!
+Nothing Messages is a messanger, where you are chatting with your email.

 ## Features✨
 - Light/dark mode

+## Coming soon!!!
 - Report users
 - Block users
 - Add users